 Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG)

 We do pioneering basic research.
 500 curiosity-driven scientists from over 50 countries ask: How do cells form tissues?
-Our research programs span multiple scales of magnitude, from molecular assemblies to organelles, cells, tissues, organs, and organisms.
+Our research programs span multiple disciplines from biology, physics, mathematics and computer science.

 The MPI-CBG was founded with the goal of bridging scales and bringing together cell and developmental biology.
-For this reason, we focused heavily on studying cell biological phenomena utilizing different model systems.
+We focus on studying cell biological phenomena utilizing different animal and cell model systems.
+With organoids, human tissue biology has become accessible for study in a way that was not possible before.
 We can only understand how cells form tissues, our fundamental question, through a deep knowledge of cell biology.

 more

-In order to understand the organization of life into molecules, cells, and tissues the MPI-CBG, as part of a collaboration, is bringing physics and biology together to solve biological questions.
-This interdisciplinary effort merges fundamental physics, theory, and experiment together to truly explore how cells form tissues, the basic research question of the institute.
+MPI-CBG is bringing physics, mathematics, computation and machine learning to solve biological questions.
+This interdisciplinary effort merges fundamental physics, mathematical theory, computer science and experiment together to truly explore how cells form tissues, the basic research question of the institute.

 more